tollispa/Fullstack-App-with-React-SQL-Express/README.md

-React Todo App with User Authentication, Friend Management, Messaging Friends and Profile Picture Choosing.
+React App with User Authentication, Friend Management, Messaging Friends Profile Picture Choosing, and blog Posts.

 Welcome to the React Todo App with User Authentication, Friend Management, and Messaging!
 This is a full-stack web application built with React, Express, and MySQL that allows users to create and manage todo lists, add friends, and send messages to their friends.